Moseti7/IYF-Capstone-Project./README.md

 # IYF-Capstone-Project.
 Teaching and examination management platform designed for secondary school and private centers.
-#PURPOSE OF THE PROJECT is to provide a centralized digital platform for secondary schools and private tuitioncenters to manage onl;ine teaching and examination efficiently.
+#PURPOSE OF THE PROJECT
+It is to provide a centralized digital platform for secondary schools and private tuitioncenters to manage onl;ine teaching and examination efficiently.
-#Problem it solves Many secondary schools and private tuition centers rely on multiple disconnected tools such as WhatsApp, Zoom, Google Meet, Google Forms, and manual record books to manage teaching and examinations.
+#Problem it solves
+Many secondary schools and private tuition centers rely on multiple disconnected tools such as WhatsApp, Zoom, Google Meet, Google Forms, and manual record books to manage teaching and examinations.
 This creates several challenges:
 Poor organization of class links and learning materials Difficulty tracking student attendance and performance Manual recording and calculation of exam results